stfnbssl/wizzi/packages/wizzi/lib/services/wizziFactory.md

 Executes the transformation of a wizzi model or POJO.

 ### Artifact generation
 Executes the generation of a single software artifact.

+### Wizzification
+Executes the generation of a single software artifact.

 ### Wizzi Model type generation